Training a Foundation Model for Materials on a Budget: Conclusion

 Looking ahead, we see several promising directions: scaling training duration and data while maintaining budget discipline, exploring pretraining and fine-tuning regimes across broader datasets, and pushing cost even lower through model distillation, pruning, quantization, kernel implementations, or more data-efficient training.
 We hope \model{} serves as a strong, efficient baseline for future work on accessible materials foundation models.

 \begin{ack}

-We thank Mit Kotak for helpful discussions and insights.
-This work was supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}) and by DOE ICDI grant DE-SC0022215.
+This work was supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}) NSF Graduate Research Fellowship program under Grant No. DGE-1745302, and by DOE ICDI grant DE-SC0022215.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility using NERSC award ERCAP0033254.

 \end{ack}

 {

 }